Listen to this article

 Fee-Only Compensation Structure

 - Assets Under Management💡 Definition:Total market value of investments managed by an advisor or fund.
 Used to calculate 1% annual advisor fees—$500K AUM = $5K/year.
-(AUM): Clients are charged a percentage💡 Definition:A fraction or ratio expressed as a number out of 100, denoted by the % symbol. of their portfolio’s value, typically around 1.05% annually.
+(AUM): A percentage💡 Definition:A fraction or ratio expressed as a number out of 100, denoted by the % symbol. of your portfolio’s value, typically around 1.05% annually, but can range from 0.25% to 2% depending on the size of your portfolio and the services provided.
+AUM fees are common for ongoing portfolio management and financial planning💡 Definition:A strategic approach to managing finances, ensuring a secure future and achieving financial goals..
+The fee is usually calculated quarterly, based on the average daily balance of your account.

 Fiduciary Duty